-- 7.2 .1 It is the responsibility of the internal examiner (or the Chairperson if no internal examiner is appointed) to make the arrangements for the oral examination. - 7.2 .2 The internal examiner should notify the Chairperson, external examiner(s) and the PGR, in writing, giving at least two weeks' notice, of the date, time, venue and names of those attending. - 7.2 .3 (i) The viva may not be recorded or broadcast in any format. - (ii) With the prior approval of the Senate or Delegated Authority the oral exam may be held by video / teleconferencing (see below). - 7.2 .4 It is expected that the oral examination will be held at the University of Birmingham.
-If, in exceptional circumstances, it is held elsewhere or held by video conferencing or by telephone link, the following points must be taken into consideration when seeking approval from the Senate or Delegated Authority. - 7.2 .5 All parties must agree to the venue or video conferencing or telephone link, especially the PGR. - 7.2 .6 Facilities and conditions must be similar to those at the University of Birmingham. - 7.2 .7 If video conferencing or telephone links are used, to ensure the quality of the sound links between locations have been tested; that time differences between the two locations do not disadvantage the PGR by the examination taking place at an inappropriate time of day or night. - 7.2 .8 Ensure that there are no interruptions, except in extreme emergency. - 7.2 .9 No reason for the PGR to claim procedural irregularity on the grounds of a change of location or video conferencing or telephone link after the oral examination. - 7.2 .10 The PGR's PAU would be liable for any expenses incurred in travelling to the oral examination by all concerned, including the PGR, if the examiners requested a location outside the University of Birmingham.
+- 7.2 .1 It is the responsibility of the internal examiner (or the Chairperson if no internal examiner is appointed) to make the arrangements for the oral examination. - 7.2 .2 The internal examiner should notify the Chairperson, external examiner(s) and the PGR, in writing, giving at least two weeks' notice, of the date, time, venue and names of those attending. - 7.2 .3 The viva may not be recorded or broadcast in any format. - 7.2 .4 The oral examination may be held in person at the University of Birmingham or by video conferencing. - 7.2 .5 If the oral examination is to be held by video conferencing, the following points must be taken into consideration: - (i) All parties must agree to the video conferencing - (ii) he PAU must ensure that the quality of the video link has been tested and that time differences between locations do not disadvantage the PGR - 7.2 .6 In exceptional circumstances, and with prior approval of the Senate or Delegated Authority, the oral examination may be held in person at a location other than the University of Birmingham.
+In this case, the following points must be taken in to consideration: - (i) All parties must agree to the venue - (ii) Facilities and conditions must be similar to those at the University of Birmingham - (iii) There must be no interruptions, except in extreme emergency. - (iv) There must be no reason for the PGR to claim procedural irregularity on the grounds of a change of location. - (v) The PGR's PAU is liable for any expenses incurred in travelling to the oral examination by all concerned, including the PGR.